Love-stricken: Production

 Ali Hatami wrote about 4 hours of script for Love-stricken.
-Although all of the script was shot, but they had to edit it to a normal 90 minutes film. the actual film was shot in 19 acts, but Hatami cut out about 10 acts of it in the editing room.
+Although all of the script was shot, they had to edit it to a normal 90 minute film.
+The actual film was shot in 19 acts, but Hatami cut out about 10 acts of it in the editing room.

 Music

 Music of the film is composed by Hossein Alizadeh (tar), Saeed Farajpouri (kamancheh), Arshad Tahmasebi (tar) and Dariush Zargari (santur).
 Mohammad Reza Shajarian is the lead singer of the score.
 Although at first Hatami wanted Hossein Dehlavi to cooperate with Alizadeh but Dehlavi thought it would be better if Alizadeh worked on the tracks alne.
 For the lyrics different poems of Hafiz, Fereydun Moshiri and Ali Hatami was used.

 ٰThe soundtrack is dedicated to The Great Masters of Iranian Music in the millennium anniversary of Barbad.